Fr0sT-Brutal/awesome-pascal/README.md

 * [OmniPascal](http://omnipascal.com).
 Project that enables Delphi and Free Pascal developers to write and maintain code using the modern editor [Visual Studio Code](https://code.visualstudio.com).

 * [Delphi Unit Tests](https://bitbucket.org/NickHodges/delphi-unit-tests).
 Set of unit tests for Delphi's libraries.
 Delphi community members are encouraged to fork the repository, add tests, and create a pull request.
 Embarcadero employees are particularly encouraged to add tests from the internal tests that are run with official Delphi builds.

+* [madDisAsm](http://help.madshi.net/madDisAsm.htm).
+The package features a full x86 disassembler including MMX, 3dNow enhanced, SSE and SSE2 support.
+The disassembler can examine a single x86 instruction (see ParseCode) or a full function (see ParseFunction) and either return a short analysis or a full text disassembly.
+Register contents are watched/followed if possible, this improves the analyses for jump/call targets.
+Case/switch jump tables are automatically detected and handled correctly.
+// *Free **without source** for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
+Available to download as part of `madCollection` installer (you'll need to install `madExcept` item).
+Pretty well documented.*

 ## License